CesiumGS/3d-tiles/extensions/3DTILES_multiple_contents/README.md

 ### Metadata Groups

-This extension may be paired with the [`3DTILES_metadata`](../3DTILES_metadata) extension to assign metadata to each content.
-Each content can contain a `3DTILES_metadata` extension object that defines the group that the content belongs to.
-The availabe groups and their schema are defined in the `3DTILES_metadata` object of the surrounding tileset.
+This extension may be paired with the [`3DTILES_metadata`](../3DTILES_metadata) extension to assign each content to a group, optionally associated with some metadata.
+Each content within a `3DTILES_multiple_contents` extension may then contain a `3DTILES_metadata` extension object, identifying a group for the content.
+The available groups and their schema are defined in the `3DTILES_metadata` object of the surrounding tileset.

 > **Example:** A tileset where the root tile uses the `3DTILES_multiple_contents` extension to refer to two different content files.
 The first content uses the `3DTILES_metadata` extension to assign it to a group called `"buildings"`.
 The second one is assigned to a group called `"trees"`.
 The schema contains entity definitions for these groups.
 Both entities belong to the class `"layer"` that is also defined in the schema, and contain the values for the properties of this class.
 > ```jsonc